discordeno/discordeno/docs/src/advanced/arguments.md

 - `member` When you want a member object and the user can provide a member id, @mention or their username/nickname.
 - `number` When you want a number.
 - `role` When you want a role object.
 The user can provide the role id, mention or role name.
+- `snowflake` When you just want a snowflake.
+- `..snowflakes` When you want to check if the mentioned ID is a valid snowflake.
 - `subcommand` When your command has subcommands.